muratgozel/directus-operation-slugify/README.md

    - Name of the slug field.
 The name of the field in your item's payload to put the generated slug such as `slug`.

 ![Directus Operation Slugify Setup](media/options.png?raw=true)

+3. Create a new item.

+---

+Version management of this repository done by [releaser](https://github.com/muratgozel/node-releaser) 🚀

+---

+Thanks for watching 🐬